charlieconneely/Crash-N-Dash/diary.md

   * As the speed increases, the perceived spawning rate will naturally increase.
 This is because the time between obstacles shortens.
 * How the speed increases is outlined below under the heading "speed increase". <a></a> <br>

-### Conversations with designer to support these decisions:
+### Conversations with designer to support some of these decisions:
 Q: *Do you have any specific design/color patterns in mind for the menu UI?
 At the moment it is designed in an orange, arcade style.* <br>
 A:
   > Yeah, fine with me!
 I'll leave the artistic freedom with you...